v2fly/v2fly-github-io/docs/en_US/config/overview.md

 > `inbounds`: \[ [InboundObject](inbounds.md) \]

-An array，each element is an inbound connection configuration.
+An array, each element of which is an inbound connection configuration.

 > `outbounds`: \[ [OutboundObject](outbounds.md) \]